chesterxgchen/spa/README.md

        }
 ```

-* NOTE: There is an issue (bug), that this not work on mySQL database.

 For select query only, we might not need a transaction, but when we have mix of select and update query, for example

 ```
    select